1mS3r/learning/Soft Skills/Public Speaking/Sam Gratton's - Professional English Speaking/Key Concepts & Takeaways.md

 #### Introduction

 Benefits to the audience regarding what you're about to say.
+Why is this interesting for them?

 #### 3 Points

 Your 3 best points to present to the audience about your speech, they can include counter arguments, should be the most effective one can find.
+Scientifically 3 is the number of things they can remember consistently.

 It's important to use signal words to guide the audience and ease the flow of the discourse: